mizrael/AzureStorageTopics/README.md

 # Azure Storage Topics

-This project aims to provide a **very simple** implementation of Topics over Azure Storage Queues.
+This project aims to provide a **very simple** implementation of Topics over Azure Storage Queues, similar to [Topics](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#topics-and-subscriptions) in Azure Service Bus.

+### Why?
+Simply because being able to forward the same message (more or less) to multiple queues in one go is very convenient.
+Single queues are useful when dealing with _Commands_, which would expect to be pulled and processed by a single Consumer.
+Moreover, the Producer is aware and is expecting that there's a Consumer waiting on the other side.
+But when we need to broadcast an _Event_ instead, the Producer doesn't know how many different Consumers there will be.
+Nor cares.
+The Producer's only goal is to inform the world that _something happened_.

+### How does it work?

-The underlying idea is similar to [Topics](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#topics-and-subscriptions) in Azure Service Bus.
-Messages can be sent to a virtual "topic", which in turn would forward it to the registered subscriptions:
+The underlying idea is  Messages can be sent to a virtual "topic", which in turn would forward it to the registered "subscriptions":

 ```csharp
 [FunctionName(nameof(SendToTopic))]